 - General Liability Insurance (CGL):

 Commercial general liability on an occurrence coverage form.
 The limits of liability shall not be less than:

-$1,000,000 each occurrence (combined single limit for bodily
+$1,000,000 each occurrence (combined single limit for bodily injury and property damage);

 $1,000,000 for personal and advertising injury liability;